 Here’s how it works:

 If you have a brick-and-mortar store, but don’t already have ecommerce, you will need to set up your store for online ordering.
-Good news: we’ve got a guide that outlines the process to make it quick and easy.
+Good news: we’ve got resources to outline the process to make it quick and easy.

 Obviously, the appetite for curbside will vary based on your industry and what you sell.
 You know your customers best and what type of delivery they may be most interested in.
 If you aren’t sure, consider surveying them.